-The yamahai brewing technique is famous for resulting in rich, feisty and flavoursome sake with buckets of umami and solid acidity; Purple Samurai, from the innovative Hayashi Honten, is no exception.
+The yamahai brewing technique is famous for resulting in rich, feisty and flavoursome sake with buckets of umami and solid acidity; Purple Warrior, from the innovative Hayashi Honten, is no exception.

 A lively and full fragrance of cooked apples, caramel and marrow provides a tantalising hint of the flavours to come.
 Caramelised, spiced bananas and apples as well as bitter, dark chocolate are all flavours that are present in this slightly dry and full-bodied sake.